May General Meeting

 “Fueled by poignant characters and an awe-inspiring journey of personal discovery, author Catherine Astl delivers a masterfully crafted novel—a remarkable tale of revelation and contemplation,” said Kathie McGuire, director of Brighton Publishing LLC.
 “Paying homage to popular inspirational novels like Elizabeth Gilbert’s Eat, Pray, Love, Astl’s Three Gates: Lessons in Humility, Virtue, and Honor is an emotionally gravitating novel rarely found in the current market.”

 Cathy Astl’s powerfully written allegorical tale is distributed by Ingram, the world’s largest book wholesaler, on-demand from the Espresso Book Machine, and in popular e-book formats.

 Ms. Astl is the author of two non-fiction books, Behind the Bar: Inside the Paralegal Profession and Behind the Bar-From Intake to Trial, as well as having authored over twenty-five published articles.
-She lives in Wesley Chapel, Florida with her son and husband.
+She lives in Wesley Chapel, Florida with her son.